mako-framework/docs/04_databases_sql/03_orm.md

 $article->save();
 ```

-The code above might seem like a good idea until a hacker adds an `is_admin` field to the POST data and gives himself admin privileges.
+> The code above might seem like a good idea until a hacker adds an `is_admin` field to the POST data and gives himself admin privileges.
+{.warning}

-You can make mass assignment a bit more secure by using the `$assignable` property and define a whitelist of fields that can be set through mass assignment.
+> You can make mass assignment a bit more secure by using the `$assignable` property and define a whitelist of fields that can be set through mass assignment.
 It's better to be safe than sorry so you should really only use this feature with trusted data.

 --------------------------------------------------------